 "This nasty idea—that you had to be cruel to be kind to prevent population growing too fast for food supply—directly influenced heartless policy in colonial Ireland, British India, imperial Germany, eugenic California, Nazi Europe, Lyndon Johnson's aid to India and Deng Xiaoping's China.
 It was encountering a Malthusian tract, The Limits to Growth, that led Song Jian to recommend a one-child policy to Deng."
 Anyone know whether all of this is historically accurate?

 However, the author claims that Mathusianism was never true, and I have no idea whether that's the case.

+One genome per person oversimplifies matters.
 There's a lot more mosaicism and mutation than you might think.

 Now that I think about it, there's a lot of evidence that women pick up cell lines from their sons-- it seems to be easy to check for Y chromosomes.
 Shouldn't it be just as likely that women pick up cell lines from their daughter?

 Also...
 Timothy Leary thought that women were more mentally flexible than men because of re-imprinting during childbirth.
 Assuming he was actually on to something, maybe it was actually genetic changes.

 Different languages might have effects on cognition, but it's not enough to add up to different worldviews.
 Dammit, Sapir-Whorf is so convenient for science fiction!
 However, even pretty weak Sapir-Whorf might be overblown.

 Looking for simple explanations is a disaster in social sciences.
 Seems likely to me.

 Maybe the Hard Problem isn't consciousness.
 Maybe it's coming up with thought experiments that make sense.
 How much is a philosophical zombie (something that behaves exactly like a person but isn't conscious-- it can do philosophy, but isn't limited to it) like a perpetual motion machine?